-A unique feature of Cronosurf is the indication of the remaining time till the next alarm, which naturally can be in the range of 0 to 24 hours.
-This is indicated by the second hand by pointing anywhere between the 0 and 24 position on the second scale.
-As a graphical reminder, the latter position is labeled with "24H".
+A unique feature of Cronosurf is the indication of the remaining time till the next alarm, which naturally can be in the range from 0 to 24 hours.
+This is indicated by the seconds hand by pointing anywhere between the 0 and 24 position on the second scale.
+As a graphical reminder, the latter position is labeled with '24H'.

-The alarm status ON/OFF is indicated by the second-decimal hand at any time except when in SW and CD modes.
-When in alarm mode, but outside of the setting submode, press button [C] to switch the alarm ON or OFF.
+The alarm status ON/OFF is indicated by the second-decimals hand at any time except when in SW and CD modes.
+When in alarm mode, but outside of the set submode, press button [C] to switch the alarm ON or OFF.

 To set the alarm time, press button [SET].
 The hour hand will shortly wiggle.
 Adjust as needed with buttons [C] and [D] and press [SET] again.
 Now adjust the minute hand.
 Pressing [SET] once again finishes the setting procedure which is confirmed by a high pitched beep.
 Note that as soon as any hand is adjusted, the alarm will be automatically switched on.

-A long-press of button [SET] while on alarm set submode will quickly set the alarm time to the current local time plus two minutes.
-The second hand will reflect this by pointing at the 12 o'clock position, meaning that the alarm will sound shortly (less than two minutes).
-From here, you can further set the alarm time as you need.
-This comes in handy if the alarm time that you want to set is close to the current local time or you simply want to test the alarm.
+Press button [SET] for 1 second while in alarm set submode to quickly set the alarm time to the current Local Time plus 2 minutes.
+The seconds hand will reflect this by pointing at the 12 o'clock position, meaning that the alarm will sound shortly (less than 2 minutes).
+This comes in handy if the alarm time that you want to set is close to the current Local Time or you simply want to test the alarm.
+(Adjust further as needed.)

-A long press of button [SET], regardless of in set submode or not, will reset the World Time to UTC.
-Note that the UTC time is a special setting and its offset to the local time can be variable.
-The correct indication of UTC and local time relies on the proper time and timezone settings of the device at system level.
+Press button [SET] for 1 second while in World Time set submode to reset the World Time to UTC.
+Note that the UTC time is a special setting and its offset to the Local Time can be variable.
+The correct indication of UTC and Local Time relies on the proper time and timezone settings of the device at system level.